HOMMinteractive/hommsocialfeed/README.md

         composer require homm/hommsocialfeed

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for HOMMSocialFeed.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for HOMM Social Feed.

-## HOMMSocialFeed Overview
+## HOMM Social Feed Overview

 HOMM Social Feed is a Craft adapter for [juicer.io](https://www.juicer.io) to collect all of your social media feeds for easy integration in your application.

-## Configuring HOMMSocialFeed
+## Configuring HOMM Social Feed

-Go to _Settings > HOMMSocialFeed_ to setup the basic configuration options:
+Go to _Settings > HOMM Social Feed_ to setup the basic configuration options:

 - **Social Feed API path:** The path to your Juicer API (for example: https://www.juicer.io/api/feeds/artdecohotelmontana)
 - **Number of Posts:** The amount of posts to query by default